// Blog / inspector

 Use this page when trust needs to become visible

-Generate the static Inspector from the repo-local artifacts, then use it to decide what an agent must re-read before acting.
+Generate the static Inspector from the repo-local files, then use it to decide what an agent must re-read before acting.